 - if $F$ is a closed of $K$ such that $\mu_K(F) \neq 0$, for all Borel sets $ B$ of $F$, $\lim_{\delta \rightarrow 0} \mu_{\overline{F}^\delta}(B) = \frac{ \mu_K(B)}{\mu_K(F)}$,

 - if $f$ is an isometric map between $K$ and $K^{\prime }$, $f_* \mu_{K} \geq \mu_{K^{\prime }}$.

-We call those probabilities the topologically compatible probabilities canonically associated with the limit notion $L$. \end{theorem}
+We call those probabilities the metrically compatible probabilities canonically associated with the limit notion $L$. \end{theorem}

-So, choosing a limit notion enables us to equip compact metric spaces with a probability measure satisfying the previous properties.
-Formalising a bit further, we can see that the choice of a limit notion $L$ determines a functor from the category of compact metric spaces and isometric maps to the category of compact metric spaces together with a topologically compatible probability and isometric maps decreasing the measures.
+So, choosing a limit notion enables us to endow compact metric spaces with a probability measure satisfying the previous properties.
+Formalising a bit further, we can see that the choice of a limit notion $L$ determines a functor from the category of compact metric spaces and isometric maps to the category of compact metric spaces endowed with a metrically compatible probability and isometric maps such that if $f: (K;\mu_K) \rightarrow (K';\mu_{K'})$, $f_{*}\mu_K \geq \mu_{K'}$.
 Moreover, this functor commutes with finite products, and its composition with the probability forgetful functor is the identity one.